Leonard-B212/llm-bjj-wiki/README.md

 Normally, configuration can be managed through the launcher instead of editing `.env` manually.

-`.env` is excluded through `.gitignore`.

-`.env.example` is included as a template for manual configuration.
+`.env` is excluded through `.gitignore`, while `.env.example` is included as a template.

 Note folders are mapped by technique type through `TYPE_TO_FOLDER` in `app/config.py`.
-A new note type requires a folder mapping and a corresponding schema in `app/schemas/`.
+Adding a new note type requires a folder mapping and a corresponding schema.

 ---